-The decision on whether or not to physically intervene is down to the professional judgement of the member of staff concerned and has to be judged on a case-by-case basis depending on the circumstances.
-The school does not need the consent of the parent to use force on a pupil, however it should inform parents about serious incidents involving the use of force.
+The decision on whether or not to physically intervene is down to the professional judgement of the member of staff concerned and has to be judged on a case-by-case basis, depending on the circumstances.
+The school does not need the consent of the parent to use force on a pupil, but it should inform parents about serious incidents involving the use of force.

-- Descriptions of what strategies will be used when managing extreme behaviour;
+- descriptions of the strategies that will be used when managing extreme behaviour.

-The Department for Education has released departmental advice on the use of reasonable force in schools/ which can be accessed here.
+The Department for Education has released Departmental Advice on ‘Use of reasonable force‘ in schools.